Limitation of Characterizing Implicit Regularization by Data-independent Functions: Overlapping Recipes

 \subsection{One-point Overlapping Recipe}

-Clearly, Section \ref{CP1 partA} and \ref{CP1 partB} are not the only ways to negate the possibility that any one-hidden-neuron network can be characterized by a data-independent function $G$.
-We present another way below, considering $C^1$ functions satisfying $G(\vp,\vq) = G(\vp-\vq, 0)$ for $\vp, \vq \in \sR^M$.
-It is called \textit{One-point Overlapping Recipe}.
-In this recipe, the choice of samples are (almost) arbitrary, and we only require that $\sigma$ is differentiable, non-negative and strictly increasing on $\sR$.
+Clearly, Section \ref{Subsection CP1 partA} and \ref{Subsection CP1 partB} are not the only ways to negate the possibility that any one-hidden-neuron network can be characterized by a data-independent function $G$.
+We present another way below, called \textit{One-point Overlapping Recipe}, which considers $C^1$ functions satisfying $G(\vp,\vq) = G(\vp-\vq, 0)$ for $\vp, \vq \in \sR^M$; one such $G$ can be the Euclidean norm on $\sR^M$.
+In this recipe, the choice of datasets are (almost) arbitrary, and we only require that $\sigma$ is differentiable, non-negative and strictly increasing on $\sR$.